Mytaga/Mytaga/README.md

 - 👋 Hi, I’m Mytaga
-- 👀 I’m interested in learning new technologies and frameworks and improving my current skills
+- 👀 I’m interested in learning new technologies§frameworks and improving my current skills
 - 🌱 I’m currently learning ASP.NET CORE 6.0
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me :